Program Summary - Fall 2021

 Self-governance, where students take ownership of their gap year experience is a major theme at Irish Gap Year.
 Our goal is to gradually increase the level of responsibility taken on by the students, from the small things such as, who will tidy up after meals to the bigger matters of completing group projects.

-Responsibility will increase while maintaining a fun, safe and structured environment.
+Responsibility will increase while maintaining a fun and structured environment.
 We want students to grow personally and increase their level of respect for their fellow students along with work as a team.
 Students are asked to take on personal responsibilities and also be responsible collectively.

 As our program progresses students are encouraged to take a more active role in planning and executing daily activities.
 While students will be supervised by team leaders, increasing individual and group responsibilities given to the students help build strong group dynamics and facilitate a sense of ownership through their own planning, efforts and success.